Professional & Continuing Education

 A center for lifelong learning

 Learning doesn’t stop when you receive your diploma.
 That’s why NC State offers a range of continuing education courses and other opportunities for lifelong learning.
 The McKimmon Center for Extension and Continuing Education includes a Continuing Education and Professional Training Center that offers seminars, short courses, conferences, certificate programs and distance education opportunities for personal or career enrichment.
-Its Computer Training Unit has been providing computer and networking training and certification for almost 20 years.
+Its Technology Training Solutions has been providing computer and networking training and certification for almost 20 years.

 NC State’s Non-Degree Studies Program provides classes for students who currently do not wish to pursue a degree, while NC State’s Extension Programs offer numerous continuing education courses and seminars that are open to the public.